nylar357/4android/README.md

 cpu freq.

 Second Step : Is to flash the script with whatever kernel manager you prefer I use SP Kernel Auditor, and check it as run on boot.

-Then move the script out of your downloads folder into your standard home directory.
+3rd Step : Move the script out of your downloads folder into your standard home directory. copy it to /data/adb/service.d and change permissions to 0755.

-Then copy it to /data/adb/service.d and change permissions to 0755.
-Reboot and you'll notice the Log now updating to tell you its running correctly and if you check magisk KTweak Module now appears correctly in your module tab.
+Finish it : Reboot and you'll notice the Log now updating to tell you its running correctly and if you check magisk KTweak Module now appears correctly in your module tab.